TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 set of configurations in your repository where you can just copy it into place with a build script.

-Add or uncomment the following at the end of `settings.php`
+Add or uncomment the following at the end of your `settings.php`

 ```php
 if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {